-The Cancer Network of West Michigan is a collaboration of two local, award-winning health systems — Mercy Health and University of Michigan Health-West.
-Working alongside Michigan Medicine, we’re making it easier to access outstanding cancer care.
+The Cancer Network of West Michigan is a collaboration of two local, award-winning health systems — Trinity Health and University of Michigan Health-West.
+Working alongside University of Michigan Health, we’re making it easier to access outstanding cancer care.

 Our expertise spans many types of cancer, including common, rare and complex diagnoses.
 These capabilities make it easier to receive the high-quality services you deserve close to home.
 We deliver comprehensive care, including advanced options for breast cancer, brain tumors, gastrointestinal cancers, melanoma and more.